JRoloS/Generation_UK_Group_Project/README.md

 ### **Executing deployment files**

-To your branch into AWS you can use the following steps:
+To deploy changes from your current local branch into AWS you can use the following steps:

 ```
 ./deploy_aws_windows.sh <profile-name> # For windows systems